raphaelhoudouin/raphaelhoudouin/README.md

   - [Joey Lawrence](https://joeylshop.com/pages/exhibitions), whose powerful portraits from Ethiopia showcase deep cultural stories and human connection.
   - [Emory Douglas](https://www.moma.org/artists/70943), whose works are thought-provoking and impactful.
 - 🎶 **Music**: Listening to a wide variety of genres, from soul to amapiano.
-- 📚 **Reading**: Diving into books, particularly exploring works on Civil Rights such as:
+- **Reading** 📚: Diving into books, particularly exploring works on Civil Rights such as:
   - *The Souls of Black Folk* by W.E.B.
 Du Bois
   - *Eyes Off the Prize* by Carol Anderson
 - 🌍 **Travel**:I enjoy traveling to explore new cultures.
 My bucket list includes:
-• Mexico 🇲🇽
+- Mexico 🇲🇽
-• Thailand 🇹🇭
+- Thailand 🇹🇭
-• Ethiopia 🇪🇹
+- Ethiopia 🇪🇹

 - 🏃‍♂️ **Running**: Enjoying the outdoors and staying fit through running.
 - 🏊‍♂️ **Swimming**: Relaxing and keeping active in the water.